latinogan/2mobile4/README.md

 # Project Name

-> Description the project.
+> SKELETON MOBILE VERSION.

 ## Built With

-- Major languages
+- HTML AND CSS
 - Frameworks
 - Technologies used